mattcorey/indie-dev-sales/README.md

 - Try to add your entry in Alphabetical order, *BY DEVELOPER*.
 This should help to avoid most manual merges between different PR's, as changes will be in different parts of the doc.
 - Before submitting _and after merging_, please verify that your links are all working.
 I'll do my best to keep them consistent, but errors may happen.

+In your merge description, please answer the following question:  "Do you consent to having your app icon used in promotional materials?"

+Thanks!

 ## Are you a member of the Apple Press?

 The Indie Dev's listed below would very much appreciate some coverage, and a follow on social media! 😉🙏❤️